KyleMcKell/KyleMcKell/README.md

 - 👨‍💻 All of my projects are available at [https://kylemckell.com](https://kylemckell.com)

-- 📝 I regularly write articles on [https://dev.to/kylemckell](https://dev.to/kylemckell)
+- 📝 I write articles on [https://dev.to/kylemckell](https://dev.to/kylemckell)

 - 📫 How to reach me **kyle@kylemckell.com**